silentoplayz/BattleBit-NoReekoil.ahk/README.md

 ## Disclaimer

 This script is provided "as-is."
-The developers and contributors of this script take no responsibility for its usage or any consequences arising from its use.
-Please use this script at your own discretion and risk.
+The developers and contributors accept no responsibility for its usage or any resulting consequences.
+Please employ this script judiciously and acknowledge associated risks.

 ## VirusTotal Scan Results

-For your peace of mind, I have personally scanned this script using VirusTotal to ensure its safety and integrity.
+Your security matters.
+The script has been personally scanned with VirusTotal for your peace of mind.
 You can view the scan results by clicking the link below:

 [VirusTotal Scan Results](https://www.virustotal.com/gui/file/cff1bcce92c7e050e5b120056a032dbac2af0f937e2636f53d46f780eaf2ba0f?nocache=1)

-I take the security and trust of my users seriously, and I encourage you to verify the scan results before using this script.
+I take the security and trust of my users seriously.
+Verify the scan results before using the script.